Final Audio Design Pandora Hope VI / Sounorous Review - PREFACE

 Just unbelievably comfortable the pads and headbands are ever so soft and the clamping for is nigh on perfect.
 I can't imagine it getting much comfier for extended listening.
-However they are quite large in size so may be and issue in case you intend to move around with them on.
-Additionally the weight is fairly high even next to the Audeze LCD2 they were a tad heavier and considerably heavier than a Sennheiser HD800.
+However, they are quite large in size so may be an issue in case you intend to move around with them on.
+Additionally, the weight is fairly high even next to the Audeze LCD2 they were a tad heavier and considerably heavier than a Sennheiser HD800.

 Final Audio Design Pandora Hope VI / Sonorous - SOUND QUALITY (10/10)

-The Pandora Hope are right up their as one of the best headphones or earphones I have ever heard.
+The Pandora Hope is right up they're as one of the best headphones or earphones I have ever heard.
 Compared directly to Audeze and a modified Fostex t50rp there was simply put it comes down to preference.
-Not so much in technicalities, in that regard the previously mentioned pair stand their ground but everything just seems to blend perfectly with the Hope VI providing rich intimate detailed sound that is just different from anything I have heard before.
-The sound is super smooth, so smooth that its almost hard to describe comparatively.
-There is a massive amount of soundstage and instrument separation and imaging are all excellent.
+Not so much in technicalities, in that regard, the previously mentioned pair stand their ground but everything just seems to blend perfectly with the Hope VI providing rich intimate detailed sound that is just different from anything I have heard before.
+The sound is super smooth, so smooth that it's almost hard to describe comparatively.
+There is a massive amount of soundstage and instrument separation and imaging is all excellent.
 The headphone also has one of the best and most realistic note decays I have head to date.